-- What is lichen planus?
+- What Is

 Lichen planus facts

-- Lichen planus can be quite itchy.
+- Lichen planus is characteristically itchy.

 - Lichen planus may spontaneously resolve.